 As an academic medical center and teaching hospital for the University of Nebraska Medical center, one key focus is offering world-renowned neurological science services.
 The MEG scanner allows us to conduct research and further physicians’ knowledge which will ultimately benefit the patients throughout the region.

-The MEG Center at The Nebraska Medical Center is located in Clarkson Doctors Building South, Room 222 near the intersection of 44th and Farnam streets.
+The MEG Center at Nebraska Medicine is located in Clarkson Doctors Building South, Room 222 near the intersection of 44th and Farnam streets.

 MEG Center Staff